replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 of discovering dynamic port mappings.

 Port mappings support the Replicated template library.

-## Volumes
-Volumes are required for any persistent data created by your application.
-If you have data in a container that needs to be available to new versions of your app, or data that should be backed up, define a volume to store it.

-You need to specify only the container path of the volume.
-Replicated will pick an appropriate host path when the volume is first created.
-When new versions of your container are deployed, the volume will be mounted in the updated container.

 ## Startup
 The startup section of a container allows you to specify the CMD value that will be passed to your container when it's started.
 It's generally